vanderheim-village/vanderwood-twitch-bot/docs/commands/viewer-commands/checkin.md

 # Check In

-The `!checkin` command is used to check into the current session of the Battle of Midgard game.
+The `?checkin` command is used to check into the current session of the Battle of Midgard game.

 ## Usage

-`!checkin`
+`?checkin`

 ## Example

-`!checkin`
+`?checkin`

 ## Permissions

-The `!checkin` command can be used by anyone as lomg as they are enrolled in the Battle of Midgard game.
+The `?checkin` command can be used by anyone as lomg as they are enrolled in the Battle of Midgard game.